Manjiri-here/Linux/Linux commands.md

 6      20     107 file1         # here 6 lines, 20 words and 107 is the file size

-# Soft link and hard link
+# Soft link and hard link : Links are pointers to a file in different location.

 Note: Soft link and hard links are like shortcuts in windows which we have on desktop.
 Similarly in linux soft link is the one where if we delete the main/source file then the soft link also gets deleted while hard link does not get deleted even when main file is deleted.